DeplanckeLab/TF-seq/README.md

 Of note, the "mCherry-BCXX" barcodes were used internally to design the cell lineage studies (adipocyte, myocytes, and chondrocytes differentiation).
 This information can be found in the [C3H10_10X_Metadata.xlsx](metadata/C3H10_10X_Metadata.xlsx) file.

-## 1. Each figure panel can be reproduced using the following scripts/notebooks
+## 1. Notebooks/scripts that reproduce each figure panel

 <table border="1" cellspacing="0" cellpadding="5">
   <thead>